 Remember the scheme given above?
 You could see that the first and the quickest stage of absorbing data is sensory memory.
 Basically, it is divided into several types of memory which depend on the sensor: it can be visual, audio, kinesthetic, verbal, mechanical, etc. Activating them, not only do designers create more memorable interaction flows, but also support broader circles of users.
 Research and experiments show that different people have different types of memory as the most effective for them.
 That’s why, for example, icons given with copy in the names of core categories of the menu can boost usability supporting users via both visual and verbal memory.
 Sounds accompanying interactions also create memorable flows and operations.

 7. Remember about emotions

-Make no mistake, emotional feedback from the interaction is the great factor in retaining or losing users.
-Bad experience stimulates quicker forgetting the details but tends to leave general negative feeling because in this way brain tries to protect the human.
+Make no mistake, emotional feedback from the interaction is a great factor in retaining or losing users.
+Bad experience stimulates quicker forgetting the details but tends to leave general negative feelings because in this way the brain tries to protect the human.
 Vice versa, positive emotions, be it fun, aesthetic satisfaction, gratification for the quickly solved problem or accessible communication can bring the person back to feel it again and again.